 Tip: The indoor pool at Lakeside Leisure Centre has easy access in and out for disabled visitors and the pool has equipment available to assist in access.

-Little kids will love Grounds Kitchen and Play
+Little kids will love The Terrace Diner and Play

-The menu at Grounds Kitchen and Play, on Sturgeon Street at Raymond Terrace, is to die for.
-From homemade cakes and slices to acai bowls, the hardest part will be what NOT to choose.
-With a great kids menu and a fenced, foam play area for small children located towards the back of the building, Grounds Kitchen and Play is super kid-friendly and a must-visit if you have little ones and are in the Raymond Terrace area.
+The Terrace Diner and Play on Sturgeon Street at Raymond Terrace serve up American style food with Aussie hospitality.
+From hotdogs and burgers to pancakes, their breakfast, all-day breakfast and lunch menus feature some great kids options as well. .
+With a fenced, foam play area for small children located towards the back of the building, The Terrace Diner and Play is super kid-friendly and a must-visit if you have little ones and are in the Raymond Terrace area.

-Tip: Check out Grounds Kitchen and Play on social media as they often post their cake of the day and weekly specials.
+Tip: Check out The Terrace Diner and Play on social media for their homemade cake and burger of the week specials.

 Meg is a born and raised Novocastrian whose interests include gardening, reading and writing poetry.
 In between writing for Newy With Kids and working casually as a School Learning Support Officer, Meg enjoys camping and travelling with her family and exploring Newcastle and all it has to offer.
 Meg has two energetic kids and is passionate about kids having the opportunity to be outdoors as often as possible.